kyeolee89/aws-lambda-telegram-bot/README.md

 # aws-lambda-telegram-bot

-AWS Lambda, NodeJS based Telegram Bot.
+AWS Lambda, Telegram Bot based NodeJS .

 ## How to use